 Specific Limitations.
 Because of the high cost of some Health Interventions, as well as the difficulty in some cases of determining whether an Intervention is really needed, the Plan includes coverage for such Health Interventions but place limits on the extent of coverage by limiting the number of Provider visits or treatments received during a Calendar Year or other specified time period.
 Examples of such limitations include a limit on the number of covered visits for chiropractic services.
 Other types of limitations include requirements that an Intervention be provided in a particular location or by a Provider holding a particular type of license, or in accordance with a written treatment plan or other documentation.
 Common benefits and limitations are outlined in detail in the Schedules of Benefits and the Medical Benefits Sections of this document.
 Members will note that this document refers to Coverage Policies the Claims Administrator has developed that may address limitations of coverage for a particular service, treatment, or drug.
-Members may request a copy of Coverage Policies on the Claims Administrator's website at www.healthadvantage-hmo.com.
+Members may request a copy of Coverage Policy with respect to a particular service, treatment, or drug, or may review established Coverage Policies on the Claims Administrator's website at www.healthadvantage-hmo.com.